gurubamal/success_taste/cicd_setup_local/README.md

 ######################### Ansible SETUP #########################

-Instructions for Ansible & Docker Repo Installation:
+Instructions for Ansible & Docker Repository Installation:

 1) Switch to success_taste/cicd_setup_local directory and ensure all scripts are executable already: